The process of live painting in acrylics

 Preparation is key!
 Before the event, I like to gather my materials and set a clear intention for what I want to create.
 Here’s a quick checklist for you:

 • Canvas: Choose a size that suits the venue and your vision.
 I typically go for a medium to large canvas to make a statement.
+I’ve also recently moved onto painting on linen, which adds a gorgeous texture to your paintings.
+Ideal if you are painting loose expressive pieces.
+If you tend to paint more realism, I would stick to the canvas to allow for those smaller details.

 • Acrylic Paints: Bring a vibrant palette!
 I love using a mix of primary colors along with black and white for shading and highlights.
 A little tip too, rather than paint using store bought greens, skin colours, etc, mix your own using just a few colours.
 This creates more depth in your colours, and has a nicer feel to the whole artwork.
+Also, another great tip is painting the shadows in an opposite hue, so darker greens can be richer by adding a dark red, which creates a warmer shading.

 • Brushes and Tools: A variety of brushes, palette knives, and even sponges can add unique textures to the painting.
 I always use the biggest brush possible, to make sure I have energy and don’t get too tight with the painting.